open-telemetry/opentelemetry-java-examples/doc-snippets/extensions-minimal/readme.md

 as a starting point when writing a new extension.
 The functionality is that it configures a SpanProcessor to add a custom attribute "custom.processor:active" to the spans.

+**NOTE:** This code is used for populating code examples on opentelemetry.io, so please ensure that any changes maintain the clarity and simplicity of the example and are synced correctly with the documentation site.

 ## Building

 To build the extension JAR: